 - We don’t want to move to Switzerland because it would be a marketing move only.
 The EU provides better privacy laws than Switzerland.

-- We need to move anyway because our current provider does not offer the servers we need.
+- We need to move anyway because our current provider does not offer the powerful servers we need.

-- The second-biggest provider in Iceland is legally located in Honk Kong, not a company where we want to store our data with
+- The second-biggest provider in Iceland is legally headquartered in Honk Kong, which is not a location we want to store our data in.

 We asked our customers if they would be okay with the move and everybody who voted agreed with our decision.